 Advertisement bottom right comes from the Country Life Magazine of

-to the west of Exeter.
-A few enquiries and we discover the
+west of Exeter.
+A few enquiries and we discover the property is still

-property is still known by this name and the smallholding is much the
+known by this name and the smallholding is much the size as described.

 If you belong to a Club or Society in the Exeter Area and would like me to give a Talk on the History of Garton & King Ltd then please contact me - Contact details are here.